kimdiep03/creativecoding_blog/posts/week-1.md

 </div>  -->
 ![process](/240306_first_post/img8.png)

-<p>2.
-Then I was playing around map function for a while, and still trying to figure out how to do gradient.</p>
+2. Then I was playing around map function for a while, and still trying to figure out how to do gradient.

 <!-- <div align="center">
   <img src="/static/240306_first_post/Screenshot 2024-03-12 at 5.34.45 PM.png" alt="pic4">
 </div> -->
 ![process](/240306_first_post/img9.png)

-<p>3.
-Then, I found a tutorial that uses lerpColor function and map function to do gradient that I can mostly understand.</p>
+3. Then, I found a tutorial that uses lerpColor function and map function to do gradient that I can mostly understand.

 <!-- <div align="center">
   <img src="/static/240306_first_post/Screenshot 2024-03-12 at 6.01.54 PM.png" alt="pic5">
 </div> -->
 ![process](/240306_first_post/img10.png)

-<p>4.
-I can created gradient but struggled to place the gradient into blocks and move the as shapes.
-As I understand, it was because the gradient was drawn by lines using loops.</p>
+4. I can created gradient but struggled to place the gradient into blocks and move the as shapes.
+As I understand, it was because the gradient was drawn by lines using loops.

 <!-- <div align="center">
   <img src="/static/240306_first_post/Screenshot 2024-03-12 at 6.08.56 PM.png" alt="pic6">
 </div> -->

-<p>5.
-I divided them into 4 to play around and see what can I do with them.
-They cannot do anything, but I'm getting there.</p>
+5. I divided them into 4 to play around and see what can I do with them.
+They cannot do anything, but I'm getting there.

 <!-- <div align="center">
   <img src="/static/240306_first_post/Screenshot 2024-03-12 at 6.45.52 PM.png" alt="pic7">
 </div> -->
 ![process](/240306_first_post/img11.png)

-<p>6.
-Then, I have this gradient color by changing the color from this to that in 4 divided parts.
-Then, I followed the tutorial to put the gradient into class in another file, and from that put it into blocks and call the gradient blocks in sketch.js later...</p>
+6. Then, I have this gradient color by changing the color from this to that in 4 divided parts.
+Then, I followed the tutorial to put the gradient into class in another file, and from that put it into blocks and call the gradient blocks in sketch.js later...

 <!-- <div align="center">
   <img src="/static/240306_first_post/Screenshot 2024-03-12 at 7.13.36 PM.png" alt="pic8">